US airlines trim fares after FAA shutdown

 Major airlines lost an estimated $440 million for the first six months of 2011, industry figures show.
 Higher fuel costs are largely to blame for industry woes.

-The FAA shutdown, which began on July 22, centred on partisan differences over full funding of the agency through the middle of next month.
+The FAA shutdown, which began on July 22, centered on partisan differences over full funding of the agency through the middle of next month.

 The Arca airline index .XAL was down 6.6 percent on Monday afternoon.